You are here: Home > Manage IPs and ASNs > RIPE Database > IRT

-IRT: Incident Response Team - handles security incidents and/or cases of abuse of computer networks or its components.
+IRT: Incident Response Team - handles security incidents and/or cases of abuse of omputer networks or its components.

 TI: Trusted Introducer - this service is a trustbroker for IRTs.
-More information can be found at:
+More information (opens new window)

-If you are an IRT and want to create an irt object in the RIPE Database, you need the following:
+If you are an IRT and want to create an irt object in the RIPE Database, you need to following:

-• a key-cert object in the RIPE Database and the appropriate private PGP Key
+• A key-cert object in the RIPE Database containing a public PGP key

 If you as a team are responsible for a range of IP addresses, there almost certainly will be an inet(6)num object in the database.
 The maintainer of this object can also maintain your irt object.